misterdiallo/Data-Science-Prophet-predict-weather-for-airport/README.md

-# Predict the weather 📈🌦 For Airport with Prophet
+# Data Science project - Predict the weather 📈🌦 For Airport with Prophet

 💬 (Boss): *alpha苏泽, I need a weather forecast for New York state*.